telus/tds-core/guide/faq.md

 ## How is TDS versioned?

-As of March 2018, TDS switched to an individually-versioned components and each TDS component is an npm package that adheres to [Semantic Versioning](https://semver.org/) to make it easier for consumers to manage upgrades across independent components.
+As of March 2018, TDS switched to individually-versioned components and each TDS component is an npm package that adheres to [Semantic Versioning](https://semver.org/) to make it easier for consumers to manage upgrades across independent components.

 In short: